 Lately, I have seen a surge of traffic for one of my previous posts here at WPism on how to set up 301 redirects in WordPress.

 Digging further into the redirects issue, it seems there have been few developments or official clarifications from Google about the issues of PageRank with regards to redirections.

-PageRank is one of the important ranking signals of Google and previously it was comprehended that certain amount of PageRank gets diluted with 301 redirects.
+PageRank is one of the important ranking signals of Google and previously it was comprehended that a certain amount of PageRank gets diluted with 301 redirects.

-This was a concern for those looking to change their URL structure or move to HTTPS as loss of PageRank might result in losing search engine traffic from Google.
+This was a concern for those looking to change their URL structure or move to HTTPS as the loss of PageRank might result in losing search engine traffic from Google.

 Table of Contents

 New changes for PageRank with 301, 302 Redirects

 The main highlight of the recent discussion around SEO communities is of Google making it clear that there is no loss of PageRank for all 300 redirects.